How far in advance do brides book your services for the wedding day?

 It is not unusual for us to get multiple inquiries for the same date, sometimes even on the same day.
 Our policy is first-come, first serve.
 If you have inquired with us for a date, but not paid a retainer, we will make every attempt to follow up with you before accepting a retainer from someone else, but due to the volume of inquiries we receive, we are not able to hold dates without payment.
 If you are ready to book with us, please do not delay in paying your retainer and completing your contract.

 Who will be my photographer and do your packages include a second shooter?

-Jennie Tewell Photography is happy to offer a variety of packages for wedding day coverage.
-Jennie is available for weddings as well as her associates, Brianna and Jaimie.
-All of our packages include two photographers and a print release.
+Jennie will be the main photographer, and all of our packages include two photographers and a print release.
 For more information on photography investment, please click here.

 Can I meet with you in person before I book with you?

 Of course!
 We LOVE meeting with our brides (and grooms if they want to come) for a complimentary consultation or a phone call if you prefer.
 We are happy to walk you through a typical wedding day timeline, answer any questions you may have and show you some samples of our work in print.
 Please contact us to schedule your bridal consultation today!